-An employment verification is a response to an inquiry by a prospective employer, a government agency, or an outside entity, such as a lending institution, that the current or former employee is or was employed by your organization.
+A prospective employer, government agency, or an outside entity, such as a lending institution may seek employment verification on an individual who is applying for a job or other obligation.
+This process is undertaken to ensure that the current or former employee is or was employed by your organization.
 In most cases, the requesting organization wants to verify:

 It is up to the employer how much information to release, but an employment verification policy, that is consistently enforced, should exist.
 It is important to practice consistency when dealing with employment verification requests.

-Your managers and staff members need training in how to respond to an employment verification request as well as how to respond to more lengthy and detailed requests at the point when employers do background checking.
+Your managers and staff members need training on how to respond to an employment verification request.
+They will also need to understand how to respond to more lengthy and detailed requests.
+Detailed reports are usually requested at the point when employers do background checking.

 Employment Verification Sample Policy

 Under no circumstances is any other employee authorized to provide a written or official employment verification response for the company.
-Your Human Resources staff are trained in responding to employment verification requests.
-They will also know whether a signed permission to release information, from former employees, is on file.
+The Human Resources staff are trained in responding to employment verification requests.
+They will also know whether signed permission to release information, from former employees, is on file.

 All requests for employment verification must contain the employee's or former employee’s signature authorizing the release of information.
 In the case of current employees, as a courtesy, the HR office will notify the employee when employment verification information is requested.

-When the permission signature is present, generally, your company releases this information about current and former employees:
+When a signed permission signature is present, the company will release employment information about current and former employees.

-- whether the individual is currently employed at Your Company,
+- Whether the individual is currently employed at this company

-- the current or final salary paid to the employee.
+- The current or final salary of the employee

-Exceptions to this policy must be approved by the President of (Your Company).
+Exceptions to this policy must be approved by the President of (Your company name).

 (Date of the policy's enactment / Date of the last change to the policy.)